The National Device Bank

 • Your company advises us how many and what type of IT equipment you’re donating.

-This free, easy process enables organisations to adopt a circular electronic for social good model, meaning you can embed device donations into your company’s long-term IT asset management strategy – and establish your business as a leader in reuse of IT for social good.
+This process enables organisations to adopt a circular electronic for social good model, meaning you can embed device donations into your company’s long-term IT asset management strategy – and establish your business as a leader in reuse of IT for social good.
 The National Device Bank also accepts one-off device donations.

 Check out our device donation FAQs or contact us to find out more.